awanish285/CreateProduct/README.md

 ==============================================================================================================================================================
 #Maven

-Maven is a powerful project management tool that is based on POM (project object model).
-It is used for projects build, dependency and documentation.
+1) Maven is a powerful project management tool that is based on POM (project object model).
+2) It is used for projects build, dependency and documentation.

-It simplifies the build process like ANT.
+3) It simplifies the build process like ANT.
 But it is too much advanced than ANT.

-Current version of Maven is 3.

 #Understanding the problem without Maven